Andrew KuperFounder and CEO

 Backed by many of the world’s leading institutional investors, LeapFrog is now the largest dedicated equity investor in financial services and healthcare for emerging consumers.

 For his work as a pioneer of profit with purpose business, Andrew won the Ernst & Young National Entrepreneur of the Year award.
-He was selected as a World Economic Forum Young Global Leader in 2012.
-He also received the SEN Leadership Award from among the 25,000 chief executive members of YPO.
+He is a Board Member at the Emerging Markets Private Equity Association (EMPEA) and in 2018 was named the recipient of the John S. Bickley Founder’s Award Gold Medal for Excellence by the International Insurance Society.
+Andrew was selected as a World Economic Forum Young Global Leader in 2012 and he also received the SEN Leadership Award from among the 25,000 chief executive members of YPO.

 Born and raised in South Africa, Andrew was educated at Witwatersrand, Cambridge and Harvard Universities.
 He holds a PhD from Cambridge.